 The suggested retail price for a 2020 UPPAbaby Cruz V2 is $649 to $679.
 The price difference between models is mostly due to fabric, as some models of the new Cruz V2 are made with higher quality textured fabric.

 You can get an overview of the new UPPAbaby Cruz V2 in the manufacturer’s promo video below.

 Just a note before we get started on the full review: I evaluate strollers in three primary categories: function, comfort and value.

 - Function ratings include features most important for use of the stroller, such as maneuverability and safety.

 - Comfort ratings consider both baby’s and parent’s comfort, such as seat recline, handlebar heights and storage space.

 - Value takes into account the overall quality of a stroller in relation to the price.
-Value is evaluated by comparison to similar strollers in the same category (here, single child traditional full size strollers).
+Value is evaluated in comparison to similar strollers (here, single child traditional full size strollers).

 UPPAbaby Cruz V2 Features